zihanltesla/My_Website/README.md

 ### Once UI
 - All tokens, components & features of [Once UI](https://once-ui.com)

+### AI Chatbot
+- Interactive AI assistant powered by OpenAI GPT-4o mini
+- Provides information about Zihan's experience, skills, and projects
+- Fixed position chat widget in the bottom-right corner
+- Responsive design that works on all devices

 ### SEO
 - Automatic open-graph and X image generation with next/og